-By 2023, CELS research will be at the forefront of the state and nation's efforts to solve the most pressing environmental and life sciences challenges using innovative, inclusive, and multidisciplinary team science approaches.
+By 2023, CELS research will be at the forefront of the state and nation's efforts to solve problems and challenges in environmental and life sciences using innovative, inclusive, and multidisciplinary team science approaches.
 The four strategic focus areas for growth over the next five years include:

-Local to Global Environmental ChangeAgriculture and Food SystemsHuman and Environmental HealthMulti-scale Science: From Genomes to Ecosystems, Microbes to Humans The CELS research community is vibrant and incorporates faculty, research professionals, and graduate and undergraduate students in the natural and social sciences.
+Local to Global Environmental Change Agriculture and Food Systems Human and Environmental Health Multi-Scale Science: From Genomes to Ecosystems, Microbes to Humans

+The CELS research community is vibrant and incorporates faculty, research professionals, and graduate and undergraduate students in the natural and social sciences.
 Numerous interdisciplinary partnerships both within and beyond CELS have arisen from the coupling of natural-human systems, and there is a recognition of the importance of incorporating social sciences research into the natural sciences, and vice versa.
-Our research strengths and collaborations span the globe, and much of our research is directly linked to URI's Land Grant and Sea Grant missions, including, respectively, the Agricultural Experiment Station and Cooperative Extension, and coastal and marine research.
+Our research strengths and collaborations span the globe and are directly linked to URI's land-grant and sea-grant missions, including the Agricultural Experiment Station and Cooperative Extension, and coastal and marine research.